Arkady Shevchenko: Defection

 Shevchenko often wrestled with how he would broach the idea of upcoming defection with his wife, Leongina.
 He knew that she would probably react angrily and refuse to accede.
-He ended up never telling her until he left a note for her right before he rushed out the door on April 10, 1978 while she slept.
+He ended up never telling her until he left a note for her right before he rushed out the door on April 10, 1978, while she slept.

 His plan, at least consciously, was that she could read the note and catch up with him soon if she chose to, which he hoped would occur.
 However, when he called her the next day, a KGB man answered the phone.
 He surmised that as soon as she had read the note, she called the KGB.
 She was immediately whisked back to Moscow, where she died mysteriously, supposedly by suicide, less than two months later.
 Shevchenko surmised that in trying to gain leverage in her predicament, she may have threatened senior party members with exposure of their corruption, which made killing her the easiest solution.

-He also later admitted to himself that the reason that he never told her in advance about his defection was that he knew she would probably get angry and expose his plan to the KGB.
+He also later admitted to himself that the reason he never told her in advance about his defection was he knew she would probably get angry and expose his plan to the KGB.
 In the Soviet Union Shevchenko was tried in absentia and sentenced to death.

 Later life

-From 1978 to his death 20 years later in Bethesda, Maryland in the United States, Shevchenko lived and supported himself by written contributions to various publications and on the lecture circuit.
+From 1978 to his death 20 years later in Bethesda, Maryland, in the United States, Shevchenko lived and supported himself by written contributions to various publications and on the lecture circuit.
 In 1985, he published his autobiography, Breaking With Moscow in which he described Soviet Russia as, among other things, a gangster economy in which the KGB played a prominent role.

 In the summer of 1978, the FBI ordered a 22-year-old Washington call girl named Judy Chavez for Shevchenko.
 Chavez later went public with the affair and published a book in 1979, Defector's Mistress, The Judy Chavez Story.

-Shevchenko died of a heart attack on February 28, 1998, and was buried in Washington, DC.
+Shevchenko died on February 28, 1998, and was buried in Washington, D.C.